 (3) Older modellers who have sold their kit but like to have a coffee, watch trains and socialise.

 (4) Local community members who have a relationship with the club and want to maintain contact and socialise.

 (5) People who want access to the members-only website.

 - Family.
 We no longer have family memberships.
-The spouse, children (under 18) and grandchildren (under 18) of all members are deemed to be members of the club with the same privileges as the main member, but do not receive a free shirt and name plate and may not vote.
+The spouse, and (under 18) children, grandchildren, and great grandchildren of all members have the same privileges as the main member, but do not receive a free shirt and name plate, and may not vote.
 As children turn eighteen, they are to apply for their own membership.

 Cost of Membership

 See the membership application for the current annual fees and joining fee.
-The joining fee includes a club shirt and name tag for the member only..
+The joining fee includes a club shirt and name tag for the main member only.